romi/romi-robots-docs/docs/Scanner/metadata/tasks_metadata.md

 }
 ```

 ## Scan task

-!!!todo
+!!! todo
     For some reason the parameters are defined in the `metadata/metadata.json` file.
     Definition can be found [here](index.md#scanning-operation).